changetocoding/WebLessonPlan/TemplateForLessons.md

 # Course materials
-Additional course materials that can be used
+Additional course materials that teachers should review and can be used
 - Material 1